evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/howto/clinic.rst

 the ``"as"`` should come before the return converter.)

-There's one additional complication when using return converters: how do you indicate an error has occurred?
+There's one additional complication when using return converters: how do you indicate an error has occured?
 Normally, a function returns a valid (non-``NULL``) pointer for success, and ``NULL`` for failure.
 But if you use an integer return converter, all integers are valid.
 How can Argument Clinic detect an error?
 Its solution: each return converter implicitly looks for a special value that indicates an error.
-If you return that value, and an error has been set (``PyErr_Occurred()`` returns a true value), then the generated code will propagate the error.
+If you return that value, and an error has been set (``PyErr_Occurred()`` returns a true value), then the generated code will propogate the error.
 Otherwise it will encode the value you return like normal.

 Currently Argument Clinic supports only a few return converters::